stanwu/build-android-x86/README.md

 ## If you open this project with GitHub Codespaces

-Because of Codespaces will install `gcloud` cli automatically that will toke 1-3 mins to install
+Because of Codespaces will install `gcloud` cli automatically that will take 1-3 mins to install

 ## Build environment required